Delport121/Obsidian_Vault/02 - General Notes/Creating a driver stack.md

 - Make sure the odometry of the car is tuned as this will affect mapping.
 # Map Post processing
 The map while most like be noisy.
-Noisy segment can be edited out using microsoft paint.
-Some people use photoshop and there is many ways to do this.
-I you want to generate racelines or waypoints, you can also close of corridors and gaps for this
+Noisy segments (Such as black squares in spaces that should be open) can be edited out using Microsoft paint.
+Some people use Photoshop and there are many ways to do this.
+I you want to generate racelines or waypoints, you can also close of corridors and gaps with black pixels

 # Loading and localising on the new map
 - Localising on the new map also require the particle filter to be setup